asimen1/ext-messenger/README.md

 ### Notes
 * Requires your extension to have ["tabs" permission](https://developer.chrome.com/extensions/declare_permissions).
-* Uses only long lived port connections via chrome.runtime.* API.
+* Uses only long lived port connections via _chrome.runtime.*_ API.
 * This library should satisfy all your message passing demands, however if you are still handling some port connections manually using _chrome.runtime.onConnect_, you will also receive messenger ports connections.
-In order to identify connections originating from this library you can use the static method *Messenger.isMessengerPort(port)* which will return true/false.
+In order to identify connections originating from this library you can use the static method **Messenger.isMessengerPort(port)** which will return true/false.
 * The Messenger messageHandler and _chrome.runtime.onMessage_ similarities and differences:

-    Same:
-    * "sender" object.
+    * **Same** - "sender" object.
-    * "sendResponse" - The argument should be any JSON-ifiable object.
+    * **Same** - "sendResponse" - The argument should be any JSON-ifiable object.
-    * "sendResponse" - With multiple message handler, the sendResponse() will work only for the first one to respond.
+    * **Same** - "sendResponse" - With multiple message handler, the sendResponse() will work only for the first one to respond.

-    Different:
-    * "from" object indicating the senders formatted identifier e.g. 'devtool:some connection name'.
+    * **Different** - "from" object indicating the senders formatted identifier e.g. 'devtool:connection name'.
-    * Async sendResponse is supported directly (no need to return "true" value like _chrome.runtime.onMessage_ usage).
+    * **Different** - Async sendResponse is supported directly (no need to return "true" value like with _chrome.runtime.onMessage_).

 ### Todos
 * Support cross tabs communication (e.g. content script from tab 1 to content script of tab 2).